-Waste management depends on measurement.
-In order to implement impactful strategies to change the current marine-waste outlook, data must be gathered on how much waste there is, where it’s accumulating and what is its source.
-This information provides a baseline – the current state of marine waste in the environment before implementation of the strategy.
-The success of a strategy can be evaluated by comparing the levels of marine waste after its implementation against the baseline.
+There is a significant lack of data on litter in Africa.
+In order to implement impactful strategies to change the current marine-waste outlook, data must be gathered on how much litter there is, where it’s accumulating and where it is coming from.
+This information provides a baseline – the current state of marine litter in the environment, against which the success of a litter reduction strategy can be measured.